-Methamphetamine manufacture, Methamphetamine creation, Methamphetamine delivery, or possessing Methamphetamine with the intent to manufacture Meth, create Meth, or deliver Meth are all felony drug crimes in Michigan.
+Methamphetamine manufacture, Methamphetamine creation, Methamphetamine delivery, or possessing Methamphetamine with the intent to deliver Meth, are all felony drug crimes in Michigan.
 If you are convicted of any of these Meth crimes, you could go to prison for up to 20 years, pay a fine of up to $25,000, or both.

 There are numerous other factors that could be present in your case that would make the Meth crime’s consequences even more serious than indicated above.
 These include the proximity to school property or other locations, the presence of firearms, past criminal convictions, and being charged under federal law instead of Michigan law.

 Like with other Michigan drug crimes your driver’s license will be suspended for a period of time if you are convicted of a Meth crime.
 This is something you may want to discuss with your attorney during the course of the representation.

 Michigan and federal drug laws are incredibly complex and require a very experienced Michigan drug crime attorney to represent you.
 Attempting to represent yourself in court or hiring an attorney who does not have specific drug law knowledge can hurt your case.
 Most drug charges require a lawyer familiar with how to litigate the violations of your constitutional rights that may have occurred in your Meth case.

 If you have been charged with a Methamphetamine drug crime in Grand Rapids, Ann Arbor, Detroit, Lansing, Oakland County, or throughout Michigan, you need to hire the best attorneys you can afford.
 Call us today.
 We can help!

 - Analogue Drugs